 Our Guru ji

 Bellur Krishnamachar Sundararaja (BKS) Iyengar was born on December 14, 1918.
-His father Sri Krishnamachar was a school teacher and therefore Guruji had all his father's qualities even at this age.
+His father Sri Krishnamachar was a school teacher and therefore Guruji (as his students call him) had all his father's qualities even at this age.
 Guruji was a victim of malaria, typhoid and tuberculosis in his childhood .

 At the age of 16, he was introduced to yoga by his Guru Sri T. Krishnamacharya.
-At the age of 18, he was sent to Pune, Maharashtra by his guru to teach and preach yoga as he knew a little of English.
-This missed his opportunity to learn a lot about yoga directly from his guru.
+At the age of 18, he was sent to Pune, Maharashtra by his guru to teach yoga as he knew a little English.
+As a result of this, he missed his opportunity to learn a lot about yoga directly from his guru.

 Guruji was a sincere and committed practitioner.
 His own practice helped him to explore and achieve perfection in yoga asanas.
-This is reflected in his teachings all over these years.
+This is reflected in his teachings over the years.

-In 1943, Guruji married Ramamani who was sixteen year old.
+In 1943, Guruji married Ramamani.
 She supported Guruji along with her family of five daughters namely Geeta, Vinita, Suchita, Sunita and Savitha and one son Prashant.

 On 26th January 1973, Guruji laid the foundation of Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune, named after his wife Smt.
 Ramamani Iyengar.
 The institute was inaugurated on January 19, 1975.